Prot10/Places-of-the-world/README.md

 - Theoretical question
 2. `CommandLine.sh`: The code used to provide the answers to the Commmand Line questions
 3. `html_page`: The folder that contains the html files of each page, it is composed of 400 subfolders, each folder has 18 html files.
-4. `tsv_files`: The Tsv files of each place.
+4. `tsv_files.zip`: The Tsv files of each place.
 5. `places_lists.txt`: The text file containing the urls of the places.
 6. `places.tsv`: The tsv file that contains the data that we have collected.
-7. `ApplicantsInfo.txt`: The students' information txt file given by the professor.
-8. `inverted_index.pkl`:
+7. `inverted_index.pkl`:
-9. `inverted_index_tfidf.pkl`:
+8. `inverted_index_tfidf.pkl`:
-10. `vocabulary.pkl`:
+9. `vocabulary.pkl`:
-11. `RankingList1.txt`: The text file resulted from solving the theoretical question using the first algorithm.
+10. `RankingList1.txt`: The text file resulted from solving the theoretical question using the first algorithm.
-12. `RankingList2.txt`: The text file resulted from solving the theoretical question using the second algorithm.
+11. `RankingList2.txt`: The text file resulted from solving the theoretical question using the second algorithm.
-13. `RankingList3.txt`: The text file resulted from solving the theoretical question using the third algorithm.
+12. `RankingList3.txt`: The text file resulted from solving the theoretical question using the third algorithm.
-14. `RankingList4.txt`: The text file resulted from solving the theoretical question using the mapreduce algorithm.
+13. `RankingList4.txt`: The text file resulted from solving the theoretical question using the mapreduce algorithm.